 The costs of program and supporting services activities have been summarized on a functional basis on the consolidated statement of functional expenses.
-Grants - distributions for educational services are considered to be program expense.
-Salaries and related benefits are allocated based on employee job descriptions.
+Grants - distributions for educational services and donated goods and services for university use are considered to be program expense.
+Salaries and benefits are allocated based on employee job descriptions.
 All other costs are allocated based on the best estimates of management.